 Their Usefulness for Survival

-If you compiled everything you would really need to survive in the wild, it would be a laundry-list sized compilation.
+If you compiled everything you would really need to survive in the wild, it would be quite the long list.
 Decisions should be made beforehand on tools and equipment that you probably could do without.
 But, there are certain sections that you can focus on.
 When talking about tools, this could be your means of acquiring food (weapons), starting a fire, seeing in the dark, and hydration.
 If you can manage to feed and hydrate yourself, in conjunction with keeping yourself warm, you can survive for longer than you may imagine.

 Each section is personal preference, though.
 For example, with weapons, crossbows, air guns, and fixed blades, they can all be used for killing and preparing wild game.
 Then, your fire starters or magnifiers can start a fire so you can insulate your body and cook the meat.
 Also, tools such as filters and a swiss army knife can provide clean drinking water and ultra convenience, respectively.
-Simply, if you think the tool would be useful for you, grab it.
+To put it simply, if you think the tool will be useful for you, bring it.

 The Overall Construction of the Tools

-Construction and craftsmanship are paramount for any consumer products but when your life is literally hanging in the balance depending on how well the tools perform, it is greatly enhanced.
+Construction and craftsmanship are paramount for any consumer products but when a tool’s performance can be a matter of life or death, this becomes even more important.
 Now, the construction can be broken down into two sections: exterior and interior.
 Both are important, but it really depends on the type of tool you have to which one is more important.
 Again, let’s take for example the weapons you will use to survive.
 For a specific example, let’s look at a fixed blade.
 In order for the blade to perform what it is designed to do, both the handle and blade need to be constructed efficiently.
 If the blade is not sturdy or coated well, rust can take over and it can be insufficient in cutting meat.

 Then, you can take something like a water filter.
 The exterior, while important, is not as vitally critical as its capabilities to filter the water to ensure clean and safe drinking water (which means the interior construction needs to be up to par).
 Think about it this way, a tool will only perform as well as the manufacturers design it to perform.